 4 Furthermore, Annex 1 includes the detailed list of stakeholders that have been involved in the preparation process for REDD+ in Mexico.
+5 The role of indigenous peoples and communities, and that of forest landowners and landholders, is crucial for the success of the Emissions Reduction Initiative (IRE).
+They will voluntarily take part in designing and implementing the Emissions Reduction Initiative (IRE).

-Stakeholders Description Forest landowners and landholders 5 and inhabitants of forest communities Individuals or groups of individuals who will benefit directly from the results generated by the activities carried out in their areas as part of the IRE.
-Indigenous peoples and communities Individuals or groups of individuals who will benefit directly from the results generated by the activities carried out in their areas as part of the IRE.
-Research centers, national universities Active involvement in developing methodologies, reference levels, distribution of benefits, and quantifying carbon levels.
-International co- operation organizations Potential funding entities for processes and technical assistance as part of REDD+ preparation and implementation.
+Stakeholders Description Research centers, Active involvement in developing methodologies, reference levels, distribution of national universities benefits, and quantifying carbon levels.
+International co- Potential funding entities for processes and technical assistance as part of REDD+ operation organizations preparation and implementation.